intrahealth/client-registry/docs/user/algos.md

 Methods that compare string similarity:

-* **Levenshtein edit distance** is a measure of the number of edits (insertions and deletions) that would be required to change one string to another.
+* **Levenshtein edit distance** is a measure of the number of edits (insertions and deletions) that would be required to change one string to another, and then normalised using the length of the longer string.
 * **Jaro-Winkler** comparator/distance is similar to Levenshtein, but it gives more weight to strings that match on the beginning of the string.
-0 is an exact match.
-Lower scores are better than higher scores.
-If the beginning of the string is misspelled, this will not work as well.
+1 is an exact match.
+Higher scores are better than lower scores.
+Of the starting letters letters, typically limited to four, the more sequentially they match, the larger the bonus is attributed.
+After a non-matching letter, the proceeding letters are not considered.
 * **Longest common subsequence** matches subsequences within strings.
 Subsequences do not need to match positions.

 ## Types of Probabilistic Matching